GOALS

 Data or information on institutional progress within the implementation process

-Data or information that is gathered in the course of developing and implementing campus-wide accessibility is used as a resource for evaluation and improvement of the process.
+Data or information that is gathered in the course of developing and implementing institution-wide accessibility is used as a resource for evaluation and improvement of the process.

 Formal reports on the progress of the intended implementation plan